blbadger/blbadger.github.io/language-representations-inputs.md

 It is interesting to note that the transformer architecture is much more amenable to this gradient clamping optimization than the fully connected model, which generally does not yield an $r>3$ without substantial tuning.

-Now that a method of changing the input such that a change in the output is minimized has been found, we can choose appropriate values of $N, \eta, \epsilon$ such that the $e_N$ corresponds to different input tokens.
+Now that a method of changing the input such that the corresponding change to the output is minimized has been found, we can choose appropriate values of $N, \eta, \epsilon$ such that the $e_N$ corresponds to different input tokens.
 For successively larger $N$, we have for a trained GPT-2 model (without a language modeling head)

 $$
 \mathtt{elsius \; sky \; is \; blue.} \\